Global hegemony. In one picture.

 Draw a circle 4,000km in radius around Hainan Island in the South China Sea.
 The land area carved out is only 25 mn sq km, or one-sixth of the world’s total land area.
 More people, however, live within that circle than outside.
 The world’s median voter?
 Here’s where she lives.

-(Graphic is from Kenneth Myers.
+(Graphic is derived from Kenneth Myers.
 The Valeriepieris Circle.
 May 2013.)